 24. I Love You So Much Wall

 Discover the perfect Instagram backdrop just outside Jo’s Coffee.
-The famous “I Love You So Much” wall features a minty green background and delicate pink cursive.
-Snap a picture of your favorite latte or an ice cream cone and make all your followers envious of your Austin adventures.
+The famous “I Love You So Much” mural features a minty green background and delicate pink cursive.
+Snap a selfie with your favorite latte or an ice cream cone and make all your followers envious of your Austin adventures.
+There are lots of other murals in town that aim to keep Austin weird, so keep an eye out for those too!

 25. Indulge in Local Cuisine